Kai Toews: Professional career

+Utsunomiya Brex (2020–2022)

 On January 10, 2020, Toews signed a professional contract with the Utsunomiya Brex in Japan.

+Shiga Lakes (2022–2023)

+On June 13, 2022, Toews signed with the Shiga Lakes for the 2022–23 B.League season.

+Alvark Tokyo (2023–present)

+On June 30, 2023, Toews signed with Alvark Tokyo.

 National team career

 Toews has played for Japan's Under-15 and Under-19 national teams.
 Toews competed for Japan in the 2019 William Jones Cup in Taiwan.

+Personal life

+His cousin Jonathan Toews is a forward for the Winnipeg Jets in the National Hockey League.